 Access to the L G P S

 If you were a councillor or elected mayor in England who was a member of the L G P S on 31 March 2014, you would have continued to pay pension contributions and build up pension benefits in the L G P S until the end of the term of office you were serving on 31 March 2014.
 Your L G P S membership would have ended earlier if you elected to opt out of the Scheme or reached age 75 before the end of that term of office.
-You were not permitted re-entry to the Scheme if you were re-elected.
+You were not permitted to re-enter the Scheme if you were re-elected.

 If you were not a member of the Scheme on 31 March 2014, then you were not permitted to join the Scheme for the remainder of your term of office.